Diploma of Screen and Media

 Program entry requirements

-Non-Year 12 applicants must complete and submit a VTAC Personal History online explaining their reasons for wanting to study the course and include details of any relevant work or other experience.
+Non-year 12 applicants only: Non-year 12 applicants must complete and submit a VTAC Personal Statement online that details any relevant work experience.

 How to apply